-A significant theme that also underlies Elwes’ work is events that identify and define change: in a world of flux important moments pass quickly and are soon superseded by others.
-Elwes’ work is concerned with such passing moments, whether that is a closing chain store, a political event, a social group or just a fleeting advertising campaign.
-These events might develop into a more valid document with the passage of time.
+A significant theme that underlies Elwes’ work is events that identify and denote change: in a world of flux important moments pass quickly and are soon superseded by others.
+Elwes’ work is concerned with such situations, whether a closing chain store, a political event, a social group or just a transient advertising campaign.

-Elwes’ work has been exhibited at national and international venues including the National Portrait Gallery and The Photographers’ Gallery in London, UK, Gothenburg in Sweden and with Fetart in Paris and Arles, France.
+Elwes’ work has been exhibited at national and international venues including the National Portrait Gallery and The Photographers’ Gallery in London, Gothenburg in Sweden and with Fetart in Arles and Paris.
 He presently divides his time between Europe and México.
 In México his work has been exhibited in government institutions and private galleries including Centro Cultural Manuel Gómez Morín Santiago de Querétaro and Fifi Projects, México City.CV download available as PDF